JulieDeMan/VIB_git_training/Git_commands.md

 - `git remote add <name> <ssh>` make connection between the local and remote repo's

 - `git rm <file>` removes files (requires commit afterwards)

+- `git push` push what is in .git to GitHub

+- `git pull` gets changes you made in GitHub (online)

+- `git reset <file>` if you staged but not committed, and you want to unstage

+- `git revert` revert commits